Multiple Choice Bible Quiz about Moses the Lawgiver

 b.
 On Mount Ararat.

-Moses spent 40 days and 40 nights on the mountain speaking with God.
+Moses spent 40 days and 40 nights on Mount Sinai speaking with God, where he received the ten commandments.

 a.
 One.